Support the Clinic

 Online or Cash Gifts

-You can immediately give to the Clinic through the donation form on this page, or mail in cash/check to the Clinic (attn: Adam Heaps, 535 Bunker Hill Road, Strasburg, PA 17579).
+You can immediately give to the Clinic through the donation form on this page, or mail in cash/check to the Clinic (Clinic for Special Children, attn: Development, P.O.
+Box 128, Strasburg, PA 17579).

 You can transfer IRA funds to the Clinic for Special Children during your lifetime!
 Just name the Clinic as a new beneficiary on your retirement plan.